systemd/mkosi/mkosi.md

   in building or further container import stages.
 This option strips SELinux context attributes from the resulting tar archive.

+`MachineID=`, `--machine-id`

+: Set the machine's ID to the specified value.
+If unused, a random ID will be used while building the image and the final image will be shipped without a machine ID.

 ### [Content] Section

 `BasePackages=`, `--base-packages`